Episode One (Pilot)

 Space 2049 is based on Space: 1999, created by Gerry and Sylvia Anderson.

-PLEASE NOTE: WordPress does not support standard script writing layouts, so this reproduction of the script has been edited to work with the WordPress format.
-As a result, dialogue and in-action actor directions are in blue to support ease of reading.
+PLEASE NOTE: WordPress does not support standard script writing layouts, so this version of the script has been edited to work with the WordPress format.
+As a result, dialogue and actor directions are in blue to support ease of reading.

 1 – INT.
 MOONBASE ALPHA, RESEARCH FACILITY C.